cashew-systems/pr-review/README.md

 4. The user is able to generate the report in both PDF form and in excel form.
 5. In the PDF form the report shows the user the:
-	a.
-Total of the weight, revenue, pieces, and number of shipments in one time period.
+    1. Total of the weight, revenue, pieces, and number of shipments in one time period.
-	b.
-Total of the weight, revenue, pieces, and number of shipments in the next time period.
+    2. Total of the weight, revenue, pieces, and number of shipments in the next time period.